-This site's trained AED users are our school nurse, LVN, health assistant, and any other person who has received AED training (American Heart Association, American Red Cross, or equivalent training.
+This site's trained AED users are school nurse/health office staff, administrators, and any other person who has received AED training (American Heart Association, American Red Cross, or equivalent training.

 Sudden cardiac arrest (SCA) is the result of a sudden, unexpected heart malfunction.
 During SCA, the heart's electrical impulses become chaotic and ineffective and blood flow to the brain ceases.
 The victim may die unless a normal heart rhythm is restored.